 The differences between nursing homes and assisted living

-The biggest differences between these two senior living options are the assistive or medical services provided, physical layout and living arrangements.
+The biggest differences between these two senior living options are the assistive or medical services provided, living arrangements and cost.
+Compare the two options here:

 Assisted living: Benefits beyond assistance